june9999/DocumentAI/README.md

 ### Create access credentials

-create a new project
+create a new project in google console

-enable api:
+enable apis

 create service account